rvennam/ambient-multicluster-workshop/README.md

 To make productpage available across clusters, we have the option of one of the following labels on its Kubernetes Service:

-**solo.io/service-scope=global**
+#### solo.io/service-scope=global
-	•	Creates a new global service:
+- Creates a new global service:
-<name>.<namespace>.mesh.internal
+`<name>.<namespace>.mesh.internal`
-	•	The original service (<name>.<namespace>.svc.cluster.local) remains unchanged and includes only local endpoints.
+- The original service (`<name>.<namespace>.svc.cluster.local`) remains unchanged and includes only local endpoints.

-**solo.io/service-scope=global-only**
+#### solo.io/service-scope=global-only
-	•	Modifies the original service to include both local and remote endpoints.
+- Modifies the original service to include both local and remote endpoints.
-	•	No additional service is created; remote endpoints are merged into the existing service DNS.
+- No additional service is created; remote endpoints are merged into the existing service DNS.

 Lets use the first option:
 ```bash